 Registration Confirmation Email Template Option #3

 Thank you for starting your application!
 We are looking forward to having you for the Program Name this year.

 As of today, the following forms are not complete!

 Here is a list of your incomplete forms:

 In order to hold your space, please complete the application via the link below.

-|Complete Your Application|
+|Complete Your Application

 Login with this email and password you created.
 If you don’t remember your password, simply click “Forgot Password” to reset it.

-Some helpful information so you can complete your application ON TIME!
+Here is some helpful information so you can complete your application ON TIME!